Platforms

 Direction on TikTok application

-As part of your usual business process, we recommend regularly reviewing your agency's social channels.
-Your organisation should only be using Twitter if there is a unique or immediate need to be on the platform (for example, to communicate with an audience that is unique to the platform, communicating timely or emergency information, or needing to connect with customers in a way that is specific to Twitter).
+If your account is denied a grey tick, you should strongly consider the need for your account to continue on X (formerly Twitter).
+Your organisation should only be using X (formerly Twitter) if there is a unique or immediate need to be on the platform (for example, to communicate with an audience that is unique to the platform, communicating timely or emergency information, or needing to connect with customers in a way that is specific to X (formerly Twitter)).

 Top of page